 Wander The Santa Cruz District

-Head to the Catedral de Sevilla and Giralda, you can’t miss the massive landmark so it’s the easiest starting point.
+Next, head to the Catedral de Sevilla and Giralda.
+You can’t miss the massive landmark, so it’s the easiest starting point.
 The final resting place of Christopher Columbus and a beautiful Gothic cathedral built in the 16th century will take your breath away!
 Go on the rooftop tour for a wholesome experience and a lesson in history.
+For a guided combo tour, book tickets here.

 Admire the Royal Alcázar